aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 ## Conclusion

-In this post I showed you how I replaced the default theme style for the heading tag with a local style file that you can use to add custom styles that override the built in default theme styles.
+In this post I showed you how I added a local style file that you can use to add custom styles that override the built in default theme styles in the default theme style file.

 I also showed you the file where the default theme style declarations reside to see the available styles to override.

-Check out next post in the series to see how I added a custom domain name for this blog.
+Check out the next post in the series to see how I added a custom domain name for this blog.

 Thanks for reading.